albertostefanelli/academic_website/content/home/teaching.md

 **I have served as Teaching Assistant for the following courses:**

-+ Atomated Collection of Web and Social Data (Pablo Barberá, Summer 2018, ECPR)
++ Automated Collection of Web and Social Data (Pablo Barberá, Summer 2018, ECPR)

 + R Basics (Akos Mate, Summer 2018, ECPR)